palnabarun/pyconf-hyd-tutorial/README.md

 # Examples from PyConf Hyderabad Tutorial

-The examples are there separate branches for everyone to try out by themselves without looking at the solutions.
+The examples are there separate branches for everyone to try out by themselves throughout the tutorial.
+The branch names for each section are given below:
-For checking the solution, append `-soln` to the branches as described below.

-- Configuration Management: `config`
+- Configuration Management: `configuration`
 - Healthchecks: `healthchecks`
 - Resource Management: `resource`
 - Graceful Termination: `signal`